mashodist/avms-project/README.md

 Autonomous Vehicle Management System (AVMS)

 A Python-based implementation of an Autonomous Vehicle management system.
 This project leverages custom Abstract Data Types (ADTs)—Graph, Hash Table, and Heap—alongside Heapsort and Quicksort algorithms to manage a fleet of autonomous vehicles on a road network.
-Designed to demonstrate proficiency in Python, data structures, and algorithm design, this project is a key portfolio piece for internship applications in data science and technology.
+Designed to demonstrate proficiency in Python, data structures, and algorithm design.

 Project Overview